Somatic Savvy Rhythms

 What else might you want to know?

 • Nervous system regulation: not that there is a “regular” or “normal” that we are striving for.
 Rather, the ideal is a flexible nervous system that can move through the various nuanced expressions of the nervous system and continually come back to the state of harmony, inclusion, and high-heart rate variability, where rest and play are accessible, and the body heals and grows as its innate intelligence guides it to do so.
-To goal is to notice as ruptures happen and skillfully support and guide our system back to its optimal baseline.
+The goal is to notice as ruptures happen and skillfully support and guide our system back to its optimal baseline.

 I look forward to sharing this experience with you.
 Please reach out if you have any questions.